Most models fail at the point of decision — where weak validation leads to rejection, delay, or loss of confidence.

 Baines has led international knowledge-transfer networks in health economics linking UK universities with institutions in China and Egypt, funded by the British Council and GlaxoSmithKline.

-Canonical identity: darrinbaines.org · Concept & claim layer: darrinbaines.info
+Canonical identity: darrinbaines.org · Validation framework: darrinbaines.info